sanskrit/raw_etexts_english/blogs/manasataramgini/2012-03-20_hindu-butterfly-effect-tales.md

 +++
-title = "Hindu “butterfly effect”xa0tales"
+title = "Hindu “butterfly effect” tales"

 +++
 Lorenz is supposed to have said that a flap of a butterfly might end up